 New Orleans mayor under fire over obscene gesture captured along parade route

-NEW ORLEANS - Mayor Latoya Cantrell is facing backlash over a candid moment that was caught on camera during a Mardi Gras parade over the weekend.
+NEW ORLEANS - Mayor LaToya Cantrell is facing backlash over a candid moment that was caught on camera during a Mardi Gras parade over the weekend.

 The video in question shows the mayor seemingly shouting "I love you" at a passing float before making an obscene gesture.
 The video was reportedly taken during the Krewe of Tucks parade, which rolled through New Orleans on Saturday.

-WWL-TV asked the mayor's office for a response after the video started circulating and received the following statement.
+WWL-TV asked the mayor's office for a response after the video started circulating and received the following statement Sunday.

 "Mardi Gras is a time for satire and jest, all in good fun.
 The City has been enjoying a safe and healthy Carnival and is looking forward [to] continuing the celebration on Lundi Gras and Mardi Gras," said Gregory Joseph, the mayor's communications director.